elivepatch/livepatch-overlay/README.md

 # livepatch-overlay
 Open standard for livepatch patches management for compatibility on different vendors.

-For discussion of the standard open [issues](https://github.com/elivepatch/elivepatch-overlay/issues) on this repository.
+For discussion of the standard open [issues](https://github.com/elivepatch/livepatch-overlay/issues) on this repository.

 overlay structure example:

 ```
-elivepatch_version: 0.1
+livepatch_version: 0.1

 - 4.18.1
       - patch_id: 1